• Skip to primary navigation

 Summary of Accreditation Actions

-The complete list of CAA-Accredited Graduate Education Programs is updated regularly to reflect recent actions and accreditation statuses.
+The complete list of CAA-Accredited Graduate Education Programs [PDF] is updated regularly to reflect recent actions and accreditation statuses.

 For information about a specific education program, contact the director of the audiology or speech-language pathology program at the institution listed.